 You might think making Orange Chicken from scratch is too much work, especially if you’re in a rush to get dinner on the table, but I have a sneaky shortcut to whip up the yummiest orange chicken that everyone will love.

 Everyone really likes the Tyson® Crispy Chicken strips we get at Sam’s Club.
 These chicken strips are so versatile for quick dinners, plus they taste so good on their own.
-The Tyson® fully cooked nuggets would be fabulous in this recipe too.
-Just use whatever you have on hand.
+In fact they are so delicious, I can not buy them when I am trying to diet as they are impossible to resist, lol

 - 24 oz of Tyson® Crispy Chicken Strips